6 Signs Your Company Culture Won’t Survive Coronavirus

 If not a global pandemic, there will be other life-changing events that will happen in our lifetime that will also disrupt the way we work.
 From environmental disasters, the rate of technology transformation such as artificial intelligence, and even the economic changes such as our ever increasing life expectancy.

-To help you identify if your business is going to come out of this stronger, we’ve revealed some of the negative attributes that poor company cultures are showing.
-Take it from us, it’s a now or never situation.
+To help you identify if your business is going to come out of this stronger, I’ve revealed some of the negative attributes that poor company cultures are showing.
+Take it from me, it’s a now or never situation.

 1) Ignorance to Flexible or Remote Working